mohamedkaba4/MavencrestAzure/README.md

 5. After initial provisioning, normal Azure Pipelines deployments build and push new image versions and update the Container Apps.

 Terraform manages the infrastructure configuration, while Azure Pipelines manages application image versions.

+This Azure deployment has been stress tested with Grafana's K6 tool to determine how the app scales in high demand scenerioes.
+The scaling has been passed with 0 interrupted iterations.

+Architecture

+Orchestration Pipeline
+Azure Devops
+Terraform is split into foundation and workload Foundation builds the ACR, Container environment, resource groups and other essential backbone infrastructure.
+Azure DevOps tests the code, builds the Docker Image with the Dockerfile, pushed to the staging environment, gets smoke tested, and is subject to a manual approval step.
+Once approved, deployment is pushed to prod with new container revision.
+Rollback is automated with post deployment smoketest failure, previous revision is set as active.